-We estimate that the actual temperature sensitivity of ExplorIR is usually above $0.5^{\circ}$ C. This is only a fair amount of facial temperature resolution and probably masked out a certain amount of information in our experiments.
-Nevertheless, the deficiencies of our experimental set-up could be seen in a positive sense: if given our crude equipment we could successfully address our objectives (see previous paragraph), then the amount of thermal information emanated from the face should be substantial.
+We used an uncooled thermal camera in the far-infrared (8-14 μ m) by Raytheon (the ExplorIR model).
+We estimate that the actual temperature sensitivity of ExplorIR is usually above 0.5^o C. This is only a fair amount of facial temperature resolution and probably masked out a certain amount of information in our experimental set-up could be seen in a positive sense: if given our crude equipment we could successfully address our objectives (see previous paragraph), then the amount of thermal information emanated from the face should be substantial.
 In other words, the feasibility argument of our idea could only be strengthened.